German Schafkopf

-German Schafkopf (Deutscher Schafkopf) is an old German card game and the forerunner of the popular modern games of Skat, Doppelkopf and Bavarian Schafkopf.

-Today it is hardly ever played in its original form, but there are a number of regional derivations.
+German Schafkopf (Deutscher Schafkopf) is an old German, ace–ten card game that is still played regionally in variant form today.
+It is the forerunner of the popular modern games of Skat, Doppelkopf and Bavarian Schafkopf.
+It originated in Leipzig in the Electorate of Saxony.
+Today it is hardly ever played in its original form, but there are a number of important national and regional derivations.

 History

+The word, variously spelt Schafkopf, Schafskopf, Schaffskopf, Schafskopff, Schaafkopf and Schaafskopf, appears as early as the 16th century and meant "sheephead" or "sheep's head", but was also a pejorative term for a "fool".
+An early example is in the 1676 German-Italian dictionary, where "Schafskopff" is equated to "Dumshirn" i.e. "dumb head".
+In 1777, Adelung's dictionary records "Schafskopf" as the head of a sheep, but also as "Schafskopf or Schafkopf, an abusive term for a stupid, simple-minded person", but there is no reference to the game.

-Schafkopf dates to the 18th century or earlier and is the oldest member of the Schafkopf family.
-A 1783 novel describes the scene after a wedding dinner as the dining tables were cleared away and replaced by games tables: "here stood an Ombre table, there a noble Schafkopf was played, over there a game of forfeits, soon everybody was busy playing when suddenly the sound of the strings announced the arrival of the dance band..."
+The card game of Schafkopf dates to the 18th century or earlier and is the oldest member of its eponymous family.
+It emerged in Leipzig, virtually all early references being published in that city.
+It first appears in Hartmann's play Die dankbare Tochter (1780) where Platz says "I think we'll play a Schaafkopf".
+A 1783 novel published in Leipzig describes the scene after a wedding dinner as the dining tables were cleared away and replaced by games tables: "here stood an Ombre table, there a noble Schafkopf was played, over there a game of forfeits, soon everybody was busy playing when suddenly the sound of the strings announced the arrival of the dance band..."; the fact that the author felt no need to explain what Schafkopf was suggests it was already well known at that time.
+According to a 1789 journal, Schafkopf was played in Schweidnitz in the Duchy of Silesia and may have derived its name from being played while drinking non-local beer which went under the name of Schöps in the 17th century, Schafkopf and Schöps being synonyms for a fool.
 In 1796, we learn that students at Leipzig University liked to repair to disreputable bars to play Solo or Schafkopf for a couple of Dreiers.
+In 1803, it is described as "a cute little game [played] with chalk and collection bag pennies".